- Learn to guide the core mindfulness practices found in the secular mindfulness training, Finding Peace in a Frantic World by Mark Williams.

 - Enhance your capacity for applying mindfulness in your personal and professional life.

 - Understand the historical context of contemporary mindfulness approaches.

 - Contribute to bringing mindfulness-skills into the emerging 21st-century culture.

-- Integrate mindfulness exercises into volunteer and professional activities such as education, counseling, ministry, and business.
+- Integrate mindfulness exercises into volunteer and professional activities such as education, social justice, counseling, ministry, and business.

 Applicants should have:

-- Completed an 8-week U of I Mindfulness Training Class or equivalent
+- Completed the U of I Mindfulness Training class or equivalent

 - A minimum of 1-year of regular mindfulness meditation practice